top of page

 • A few flights of stairs

-2. Build a cardio base with joint-friendly options
+2. Build a Cardio Base with Joint-Friendly Options

-Great choices for longevity and joint health:
+Here are some excellent choices for longevity and joint health:

-• Brisk walking (outdoors or treadmill)
+• Brisk walking (outdoors or on a treadmill)

 • Cycling or recumbent biking